tommyjlong/app_rtsp_sip/README.md

 $sudo ldconfig

 ```
-At this point, Asterisk is ready to run, however `app_rtsp_sip` will not automatically be loaded when asterisk is run.
-To have it loaded automatically, add a line to the `module.conf`:
+At this point, Asterisk is ready to run, however `app_rtsp_sip` may not automatically be loaded when asterisk is run.
+To have it loaded automatically,  check Asterisk's `module.conf` (for Ubuntu this is located in `/etc/asterisk/`).
+Under `[modules]`, if there is already a line `autoload=yes`, then this will pick app_rtsp_sip automatically, otherwise add a line:
 ```
 load = app_rtsp_sip.so
 ```
-In Ubuntu, this file, along with all the other asterisk operational configuration files, is located in `/etc/asterisk/`.
+In Ubuntu, the `module.conf` file, along with all the other asterisk operational configuration files, is located in `/etc/asterisk/`.
 If you want to load it manualy, you can do so by going into the Asterisk CLI and entering `module load app_rtsp_sip`.
 ## Running Asterisk
 If you want to do a quick test to make sure things are working properly, enter: `$sudo asterisk` which will start Asterisk running, and then `$sudo asterisk -rvvvv` which will put you into the Asterisk CLI with the general debug level set to 4 (four `v`'s).